 Emergency Paid Sick Time in Response to COVID-19 and Public Health Emergencies

 In response to the COVID-19 pandemic, several states and localities throughout the country enacted emergency paid sick time laws, which grant workers sick time to use for purposes related to COVID-19 or public health emergencies in general.
-While many are no longer in effect, a list of emergency paid sick time measures, including now expired measures, is available here.
+While these emergency laws are generally no longer in effect, a list of emergency paid sick time measures from recent years, including now expired measures, is available here.

 If you have a question or want more information about COVID-19 sick leave or your workplace rights, call A Better Balance’s free legal helpline at 1-833-NEED-ABB.